Paul J Jackson

 I started writing back in my early twenties but, inevitably, life sort of got in the way and I never acheived my dream of becoming an author.
 Back then I used pencil and paper, or old jotters, and kept them in a carrier bag.
 Most were unfinished short stories but I'd also written many other plot ideas.

-Than, in 2004, the BBC held the 'End of Story' competition where you had the chance to finish one of eight stories from different authors.
+Then, in 2004, the BBC held the 'End of Story' competition where you had the chance to finish one of eight stories from different authors.
 I chose Shaun Hutson's 'The Tunnel'.
 It didn't get placed but it did give me the encouragement to continue writing, adding to my previous efforts.
-However, a change in career around the same period, meant I had no time to write and it all came to another, full stop.
+However, a change in career that same year, meant I had no time to write and it all came to another, full stop.

 A few years ago, while clearing out the loft, I came across them again and, after reading a few, decided to put them onto computer in my spare time.
 I'd forgotten how much I enjoyed writing and my love of story telling was rekindled.
 I'm glad I kept my old scribbles, they've proved very useful.

-Since then I've been published in the Oxford Flash Fiction Anthology 'Sticks and Stones' with my story 'The Lover' and am due to appear in the Retreat West Anthology 'A Cast of Crabs' for being short-listed in their short story competition with 'The Leonids'.
-Due out 12th Sept.
-2022
+Since then I've been published in the first Oxford Flash Fiction Anthology 'Sticks and Stones' with my story 'The Lover' and in the Retreat West Anthology 'A Cast of Crabs' for being short-listed in their short story competition with 'The Leonids'.

 It was these little successes that convinced me to publish my stories on Amazon.

 "Why not?"
-I said to myself and, encouraged by my daughter, have now published three books with a fourth on the way.
+I said to myself and, encouraged by my daughter, have now published five books with more on the way.